Dynamics of $f(R)$ gravity models and asymmetry of time: Introduction

 \section{Introduction}

-Present universe is in the phase of accelerated expansion\cite{a1}.
-There are many observational evidences, which indicate the presence of hitherto unknown dark energy such as Supernovae Ia, Large-scale structure, Cosmic Microwave Background anisotropies, etc. \cite{a1,a2,a3,a4}.
-By all reckoning, the explanation of present accelerated expansion of the universe is a major challenge in cosmology.
-There are many approaches to explain its dynamics.
-The simplest candidate for dark energy is the cosmological constant \cite{a5}.
-However, there are two main problems associated with cosmological constant -- (i) the fine tuning problem and (ii) the coincidence problem.
-Besides cosmological constant, there exist two basic approaches to explain dark energy.
+The present state of the universe has been found to be in the phase of accelerated expansion\cite{a1}.
+There are several observational evidences on geometry and growth of structures such as the Supernovae Ia, Baryon Acoustic Osicllation (BAO), Cosmic Microwave Background anisotropies, weak gravitational lensing etc. \cite{a1,a2,a3,a4} which indicate the presence of a hitherto unknown dark energy.
+By all reckoning, the explanation for present accelerated expansion of the universe is a major challenge in cosmology, even though there are many approaches to explain its dynamics.
+The simplest candidate for dark energy is the cosmological constant with a constant equation of state ($w=-1$) \cite{a5}.
+However, there are two main difficulties associated with the cosmological constant -- (i) the fine tuning problem and (ii) the coincidence problem.
+Besides, there exist two basic approaches attmpting to explain dark energy.
 The first approach is based on modified matter models.
-In this approach $T_{\mu\nu}$ in the Einstein equations includes an exotic matter component like quintessence, k-essence, Phantom etc. \cite{a6,a7,a8,a9}.
-The second approach is through modified gravity models wherin the late-time accelerated cosmic expansion is realized without using the explicit dark energy matter component in the universe.
-In these models, we have a spectrum of $f(R)$ gravity \cite{a10}, scalar-tensor theories, Gauss-Bonnet dark energy model etc. \cite{a11,a12,a13}.
-Further, in $f(R)$ models, one modifies the laws of gravity by replacing Lagrangian density i.e. scalar curvature $R$ of the Hilbert's action by an arbitrary function of $R$.
-At present, there is no specific functional form of $R$ which may satisfy all the conditions of cosmological viability.
-To achieve this we use the stability conditions of respective eras and determine the corresponding forms of $f(R)$.
-By solving the field equations for different forms of $f(R)$ for the corresponding eras, the scale factor of expansion is determined.
+In this approach $T_{\mu\nu}$ in the Einstein equations must include an exotic matter component like quintessence, k-essence, Phantom energy etc. \cite{a6,a7,a8,a9} that takes the form of dark energy and so the resposibility of causing acceleration.
+The second approach is through the so-called modified gravity models wherein the late-time accelerated cosmic expansion is realized without requiring the explicit dark energy component in the universe.
+In these models, we have a wide range of $f(R)$ gravity \cite{a10}, scalar-tensor theories, Gauss-Bonnet models, braneworld models etc. \cite{a11,a12,a13}.
+Specifcally, in this paper we present an analysis of $f(R)$ models, where one modifies the laws of gravity by replacing the scalar curvature $R$ of the Hilbert's action, or $R-2\Lambda$, as one includes in the standard $\Lambda$CDM approach (with $\Lambda$ as the cosmological constant), by an arbitrary function of $R$ in the curvature part of the Lagrangian density.
+At present, there is no specific, known functional form of $R$ which may satisfy all the observational conditions of cosmological viability ranging from the radiation dominated matter to the ongoing accelerated phase.
+Therefore, we study the stability conditions for the respective eras and determine the corresponding forms of $f(R)$.
+By solving the field equations for different forms of $f(R)$, the scale factor of expansion is thus determined.
 From here we find the scalar curvature $R$ and compare them in different eras.
-This can lead to the determination of a time-ordering of various epochs, dominated by radiation, matter and dark energy, respectively, throughout the evolution of the universe.
+This can lead to the determination of a time-ordering of various epochs, dominated by radiation, matter and dark energy (as a modification of gravity), respectively, throughout the evolution of the universe.